 Here is fresh taste of turnip green kimchi; the kimchi of autumn.

-It seems like it has been forever since I have posted recipes on my blog.
-I left Argentina this past summer and relocated back to U.S recently.
-It took nearly 3 months for my family to settle into our new place.
-I have moved numerous times for the past 20 years, but I would say this move was perhaps the most difficult one.
 We moved into a brand house and things are finally settling in.
 I still have lots of boxes to open and many house projects I need to work on.
 At least I have rooms ready for my families to have a good rest at night, and kitchen items organized so that I can feed a home cooked meal that had been missing for a few month.
 Life needs to get back on routines.

 Turnip greens are only available around this time, so I decided to take the chance and make a batch of kimchi with them.
 I won’t brag about how nutritious turnip greens are.
 You can tell by their deep green color and their fibrous texture.
 As a result, they are super good to eat as kimchi.

-With any kimchi, you will need to salt them well before you add the seasoning.
+With any kimchi recipes, you will need to salt them well before you add the seasoning.
 I have explained several different way to salt the kimchi soaking process.
 With the turnip greens, I just sprinkled Korean coarse sea salt on the turnip greens, layer by layer.
 Let them sit for an hour, turning upside down half way.
 The greens will reduce its volume to more than half.
 Then rinse them out a couple of times.

 While the turnip greens are soaking, make flavorful stock.
 I used dried anchovies, dried shiitaki mushrooms, and dried sea kelp.
 If you want this kimchi to be a complete Vegan style, check my Vegan Kimchi recipe for the adaptation.